opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

     * Separate UI tests from back-end tests.
 Different layers for different teams.
 People don't need to run everything if they are only changing certain things.
 - Help your front end
     + Webpack - Encore
-    + Type hinting in functions and filters
+    + Type hinting in functions and filters, easier to debug
     + Logging
     + Friendly exceptions - help front-end devs by returning meaningful, readbale errors
     + Web Debug Toolbar and Profiler